 The oil used for vaping doesn’t drastically differ from oil that can be consumed.
 Each company selling a CBD oil has its own product that can differ in ingredients from others.
 Oil purchased specifically for vaping is packaged accordingly in CBD Vape Cartridges to be placed in a reusable vape or already included in a pre-filled, disposable vape.

 When considering a vape oil for purchase, it’s important to do your research and follow a general set of guidelines that can be used for any CBD purchase.
 Like any product you are putting in your body, take a look at the ingredients list.
 If there are unpronounceable and unrecognizable ingredients included, consider avoiding that product.
-The highest quality CBD comes with products that include natural, non-GMO and chemical- and pesticide-free ingredients.
+The highest quality CBD comes with products that include natural, chemical- and pesticide-free ingredients.

 Ensure that any CBD product you are considering has no detectable levels of THC.
 An easy way to ensure you won’t get much THC with your purchase is buying CBD sourced from hemp and verifying THC amounts with lab results on the company’s website.
 You’ll also want to look for the words full or broad spectrum when researching products.
 Full or broad spectrum CBD oil contains a variety of phytocannabinoids, which are the plant version of naturally produced endocannabinoids that interact with the endocannabinoid system.